replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds a `releaseName` parameter to the [HelmChart custom resource](/reference/custom-resource-helmchart) when [Installing with Native Helm](../vendor/helm-installing-native-helm).
 Defaults to the chart name.
 Specifying a `releaseName` also allows you to deploy multiple instances of the same Helm chart, which was previously impossible.

 ### Improvements {#improvements-1-73-0}
-* Improved UX on the version history page when the application is up to date or if there are new available versions.
+* Improved UX on the version history page when the application is up to date or when there are new available versions.

 ### Bug Fixes {#bug-fixes-1-73-0}
 * Fixes an issue where the preflight screen was displayed even if no analyzers were run.